jfmario/pavachlang/vuepress-site/lessons/lesson01.md

 | <PavachText :size="20" text="nl" /> | *o&#x0273;* | **&#x0273;** | the "nl" sound |
 | <PavachText :size="20" text="?" /> | *&#x0294;e&#x0294;* | **&#x0294;** | glottal stop |

-## Vowels Chart
+### Vowels Chart

-Here are the vowels.
+All of the consonants end with a line going towards the right.
+They are supposed to connect with a vowel.
+Vowels attach to consonants.
+Here are the official vowels of the Pavach language.

 | Character | Name | Transliteration | Sound |
 | --- | --- | --- | --- |